hearsttv/gapp/README.md

 go get github.com/Hearst-DD/gapp
 ```

 NOTE: Gapp is used interally by Hearst DPDG and may change.
-If you want to use Gapp for you service, it is recommended that you vendor or fork the code.
+If you want to use Gapp for your service, it is recommended that you vendor or fork the code.

 ## Dependencies